jennarim/Picture-Match/README.md

 </p>

 # Picture Match
-An OpenGL application like pin-the-tail-on-the-donkey -- except adapted for screens.
+An OpenGL application that plays like pin-the-tail-on-the-donkey — except adapted for screens.

 ## Table of Contents
 * [Demo Gif](#demo)